annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/mobile/intro.md

 ![](images/UI_Mobile_Patterns_1.png)

-OutSystems UI Mobile Framework offers you different patterns that you can drag and drop to the screen for a great mobile experience.
+The OutSystems UI Mobile Framework offers you different patterns that you can drag and drop to the app screen for a great mobile experience.

 * [Date Picker](<datepicker.md>)
 * [Carousel](<carousel.md>)